JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![our services ](screen_last_2.gif)

-- Attention to use "||" to separate the module caption title.
+- Note the use of "||" to separate the module caption title.
-- The thin module in position grid13.
+- This is the thin module in position grid13.
-- Leave active module title display
+- Leave module title display enabled

 The content settings are according to the image: